 First attempt to get the secret message

 So to find the flag, one could brute force their way through now.
 Only one character input gets seemingly validated, or at least looked at.
 The amount of printable user input characters is very limited to roughly 100 possibilities (s.
 ASCII table).
 We can easily brute force our way in if our assumptions still hold true...
 However, there is still one catch: We do not know what the behavior of the binary for the correct flag looks like yet, so let's dig deeper into that next!

 This could be one way to brute force the solution if we would know what the expected behavior (in this case, the correct deciphered message) looks like.
 We obviously could just try every possibility and print out the potentially deciphered message into the terminal each time and look for what input is the correct one based on the produced output.
 This may be a legitimate solution if you just wanted to bypass this deciphering to get deeper into the binary.
 However, this part where we're currently stuck at is the whole exercise for this RE challenge.
 So let's continue doing that!

 Part 1 of newly discovered code - Init phase

 The first block is where we left of the last time.

 0x2ba5441 is the destination we wanted to jump to from the

 main function.
-To fully understand what's going on next we first need to understand that the disassembly shown here by IDA is not completely correct.
-That seemingly "magic value" we jump to is not just an address but actual code that is being executed and translates to:
+To fully understand what's going on next, we first need to understand that the disassembly shown here by IDA is not entirely correct.
+That seemingly "magic value" we jump to is not just an address, but actual code that is being executed and translates to:

 push r12; mov edx, 0x2.